After Knee Replacement, Gentle and Often Beats Hard and Occasional

 What I do in the clinic

-I use my hands to make that motion easier.
+I use my hands to make the motion easier.
 I glide the joint surfaces gently and rhythmically — therapists call these joint mobilizations.
 I also work the muscles and soft tissue around the knee: the thigh, the calf, the tissue near the incision.
 Both calm pain and make bending more tolerable.

-I also look past the knee.
+In every phase, I also look past the knee.
 A stiff hip or ankle hands its share of the work to the joint between them.
 So I check the hip, the ankle, and the low back, and I treat what I find.
 This is a framework I trust from clinical experience.

 Key takeaway